 Disclaimer: This page and it’s contents are for general informational purposes only and are not to be used as legal advice pertaining to any matter.
 It is recommended that you contact a legal professional with any legal questions or to seek legal advice.

-Have you recently inherited a house in Omaha from a loved one and now you find yourself buried in a mess?
+Have you recently inherited a trashed house in Omaha from a loved one and now you find yourself buried in a mess?
 The passing of a loved one can be an extremely emotional and trying time.
 If there is one thing we have learned, it’s that inheriting a house isn’t necessarily always a good thing.

 We have been buying houses in Omaha, Nebraska for a long time and we’ve encountered this situation too many times to count.
 The passing of a family member is never easy and it alone is plenty to worry about.
 But now that they have passed, you may find yourself in the middle of sorting out all of their assets.
 And those assets aren’t always in top top shape, ready to be sold off and divided amongst the family.

-If you inherited a messy house and are cleaning and sorting through a house FULL of stuff (belongings, trash, furniture, clothes, books, raccoons, etc.), take a minute to consider your options.
+If you inherited a trashed house and are cleaning and sorting through a house FULL of stuff (belongings, trash, furniture, clothes, books, raccoons, etc.), take a minute to consider your options.
 You do not have to sort through the house and clean out all it’s contents before selling the property.
 There are ways to sell the house, full of stuff, without doing any of the cleaning.
 And getting an offer is free!

-If you have inherited a messy house and want to sell it, there are a few things to consider before deciding how you are going to go about doing so.
+If you have inherited a trashed house and want to sell it, there are a few things to consider before deciding how you are going to go about doing so.
 For example, whether or not the house you inherited has a mortgage can often times determine how fast you need to sell the house.
 Lets take a look:

 The House I Inherited Has A Mortgage